OCR-D/ocrd-website/site/en/setup.md

 <details>
 <summary>- 8 GB RAM (more recommended)</summary>

-  - The more RAM is available, the more concurrent processes can be run<br />
+  - The more RAM is available, the more concurrent processes can be run<br>
   - Exceedingly large images (newspapers, folio-size books...) require a lot of RAM

 </details>